Oaktree Capital Management: 2010s

 In 2009, Oaktree acquired a 20% stake in DoubleLine Capital, a Los Angeles-based investment firm specializing in mortgage-backed fixed income portfolios.

 The firm's relationship with Vanguard was expanded in 2011 when Oaktree was selected as one of four firms to manage Vanguard's Emerging Markets Select Stock Fund.
 In 2010, Oaktree was named one of three advisors to the Russell Global Opportunistic Credit Fund and was selected as a manager for the Credit Suisse (Lux) I Fund in 2011.

 Seeking investment opportunities created by the European sovereign-debt crisis, Oaktree started its European Principal Fund III in November 2011 with committed capital of some €3 billion.

 On April 12, 2012, Oaktree became a publicly traded partnership with shares listed on the NYSE.
 The company was previously listed on GSTrUE, a private over-the-counter exchange run by Goldman Sachs which officially ceased operations in 2012 after Oaktree, along with Apollo Global Management (in 2011), de-listed and moved to the NYSE.

 According to the company's 2015 published financial results, Oaktree raised $12 billion for Oaktree Opportunities Funds X and Xb ("Opps X and Xb").

 In 2017, Eaton Vance launched the Oaktree Diversified Credit NextShares exchange-traded managed fund with Oaktree as subadvisor.

 In 2018, Oaktree filed a registration statement to launch a non-traded REIT.

 On March 13, 2019, Brookfield Asset Management announced that it had agreed to buy 62% of Oaktree Capital Management for about $4.7 billion, creating one of the world's largest alternative money managers.
 On September 30, 2019, completion of the acquisition of a majority stake by Brookfield Asset Management was announced.

 2020s

 In November 2021, Oaktree closed its largest fund, Opportunities Fund XI LP, after collecting $15.9 billion.

 In March 2022, Oaktree acquired a majority stake in 17Capital, a private credit firm focused on NAV lending based in London.
 In February 2023, the company launched a private credit fund, Oaktree Lending Partners, which finances private equity takeovers.
 In June 2023, Robert O'Leary and Armen Panossian were named as the incoming co-CEOs.
 As of August 2023, Oaktree was trying to raise over $18 billion for its 12th fund, Oaktree Opportunities Fund XII, potentially becoming the largest-ever private debt fund.

 In July 2024, it was announced that Lloyds Banking Group partnered with Oaktree to finance UK buyouts.

 In July 2025, Oaktree acquired media company FilmRise, and announced that they would be merging FilmRise with Shout!
 Studios to form the combined holding company Radial Entertainment.

+In October 2025, Brookfield Corporation and Brookfield Asset Management agreed to acquire the rest of Oaktree for $3 billion, fully owning the business and expanding its private credit portfolio.

+In December 2025, it was announced Oaktree had sold approximately 14 per cent of its shareholding in TORM to BW Group subsidiary Hafnia Limited for US$311.43 million.
+The transaction reduced Oaktree's ownership position while leaving it as a continuing shareholder in TORM.